About Distance Education

-Please familiarize yourself with the information below before you decide to apply for admission to any Distance Education program offered at a TUT Service Point.
+Please familiarize yourself with the information below before you decide to apply for admission to a distance education program offered at a TUT Service Point.

-Distance Education applicants should reside in the vicinity of Durban or Cape Town because they will have to be able to attend contact classes and write class tests and examinations at the Durban or Cape Town Service points.
+Distance Education applicants should reside in the vicinity of Durban or Cape Town because they will have to be able to attend contact classes, write class tests and examinations at the Durban or Cape Town Service points.